greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 Greenplum Database supports all `mpp_execute` settings for a scan.

 Greenplum Database supports parallel write when `mpp_execute 'all segments"` is set.
-For all other `mpp_execute` settings, Greenplum Database executes write/update operations initiated by a foreign data wrapper on the Greenplum master node.
+For all other `mpp_execute` settings, Greenplum Database executes write/update operations initiated by a foreign data wrapper on the Greenplum coordinator node.

 **Note:** When `mpp_execute 'all segments'` is set, Greenplum Database creates the foreign table with a random partition policy.
 This enables a foreign data wrapper to write to a foreign table from all segments.